tidwall/SwiftWebSocket/README.md

 ```

 ## Reuse and Delaying WebSocket Connections
-v2.3.0+ makes available an `open` method.
+v2.3.0+ makes available an optional `open` method.
 This will allow for a `WebSocket` object to be instantiated without an immediate connection to the server.
 It can also be used to reconnect to a server following the `close` event.

 For example,